-Meetings are how PBCs make decisons about the present and future.
-This section of the website provides an overview of meeting requirements for PBCs and a guide to running effective meetings.
-It will also provide links to existing sources about running meetings such as those provided by ORIC.
+Meetings are how PBCs are able to make decisions.
+Provided here is an overview of meeting requirements for PBCs and a guide to running effective meetings, as well as links to existing sources.

 Annual General Meeting (AGM)